Mediation is a confidential and informal way to resolve a dispute with the help of a neutral third person (mediator).

 • Upon arriving at the mediation session, parties will sign an Agreement to Mediation/Confidentiality Form.

-• The victim is given the opportunity to propose to ther offender the terms that would make the victim feel whole.
+• The victim is given the opportunity to propose to their offender the terms that would make the victim feel whole.

 • If the dispute is resolved, a Juvenile Contract containing the terms of the agreement is written by the mediator and signed by the offender and the offender’s parents.
 The offender and the offender’s parents receive a copy of the Juvenile Contract.